frenck/spook/documentation/entities.md

 ## Features requests, ideas, and support

-If you have an idea on how to further enhance this, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you have an idea on how to further enhance this, for example, by adding a new action, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
 Or maybe you've run into a bug?
 Please check the [](../support) page on where to go for help.